brettcodling/KubeEase/USER_GUIDE.md

 1. Navigate to the directory containing files you want to download
 2. Click the **download button** in the terminal toolbar
 3. Wait for file list to load (shows "Loading files..." dialog)
+4. **Filter files** (optional):
+   - Type in the search box at the top of the dialog
+   - File list updates in real-time as you type
+   - Filter is case-insensitive (e.g., "log" matches "LOG", "Log", "log")
+   - Clear button (X) appears when filter is active
+   - "Select All" checkbox label shows filtered count
-4. Select files/directories from the list:
+5. Select files/directories from the list:
    - Individual selection by checking boxes
-   - "Select All" to choose everything
+   - "Select All" to choose all filtered files
    - Download button shows count: "Download X file(s)"
+   - Selected files remain selected when changing filter
-5. Click the download button
+6. Click the download button
-6. Choose a local directory to save files
+7. Choose a local directory to save files
-7. If files exist, review overwrite warning:
+8. If files exist, review overwrite warning:
    - Lists all conflicting items in red
    - Choose to cancel or overwrite
-8. Wait for download to complete
+9. Wait for download to complete
-9. Check success message for results
+10. Check success message for results

 **Features**:
 - Visual file browser for current directory
+- **Real-time search/filter** for quick file finding
 - Multi-select capability
 - Overwrite protection with warnings
 - Bulk download support